Lukc/pkgxx.old/doc/modules.md

   * vcs:clone()
   * vcs:pull()

-For an example, look at the modules/git.zsh file of pkg++’ sources.
+For example, look at the modules/git.zsh file of pkg++’ sources.

 ### Reference ###